NethServer/nethserver-openvpn/root/usr/share/nethesis/NethServer/Help/en/NethServer_Module_VPN.rst

     * Certificate: choose when creating a net2net configuration
     * User, password and certificate: this is the most secure combination.
       The user must be a system user.
+    * User, one time password and certificate: This policy provides a multi factor of Authentication, the user must install an OTP application on his mobile phone, the code changes every 30 seconds.
+The user must be a system-user.

 Routed mode
     (Preferred mode).
 Must be used if the VPN must carry only IP traffic.